navaneeth-dev/public-infra/README.md

 ## Goals

-- Replace closed source apps with FOSS (Google, Vaultwarden, etc...)
+- Replace closed source apps with FOSS alternatives
-- Full control over data
-- Decenteralize infrastructure
+- High performance, low latency services for India
+- No tracking / No ADs

 ## Why?

-To support foss and to learn IaC (terraform, ansible etc...).
-Plus some FOSS apps are much better than closed source ones.
+- To support FOSS
+- Not be locked into an walled garden / ecosystem
+- Control and freedom

 ## TODO

-- vaultwarden
+- [ ] blog
-- matrix server
+- [ ] matrix server
-- migrate to k8s
+- [ ] migrate to k8s